Tnuocca-jif/apod-api/README.md

 1. Go to [https://api.nasa.gov](https://api.nasa.gov)
 2. Click “Get Started” to request a free key.
+3. NASA will email you the API Key
-3. Copy your API key.
+4. Copy your API key.
-4. Paste it into the prompt when you launch the app.
+5. Paste it into the prompt when you launch the app.

 ## Technologies Used